ClusterLabs/pacemaker/doc/sphinx/Pacemaker_Explained/status.rst

 Transient Node Attributes
 #########################

-Like regular :ref:`Node Attributes`, the name/value
+Like regular :ref:`node_attributes`, the name/value
 pairs listed in the ``transient_attributes`` section help to describe the node.
 However they are forgotten by the cluster when the node goes offline.
 This can be useful, for instance, when you want a node to be in standby mode